awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codedeploy-deploymentgroup-elbinfo.md

 If you specify the `ELBInfo` property, the `DeploymentStyle.DeploymentOption` property must be set to `WITH_TRAFFIC_CONTROL` for AWS CodeDeploy to route your traffic using the specified load balancers\.

- `ELBInfo` is a property of the [AWS CodeDeploy DeploymentGroup LoadBalancerInfo](aws-properties-codedeploy-deploymentgroup-loadbalancerinfo.md) property type\.
+ `ELBInfo` is a property of the [LoadBalancerInfo](aws-properties-codedeploy-deploymentgroup-loadbalancerinfo.md) property type\.

 ## Syntax<a name="aws-properties-codedeploy-deploymentgroup-elbinfo-syntax"></a>